 I have been a corporate trainer in most of my career before founding my startup Pascalcase to handle Microsoft Dynamics 365 projects.
 It was my monthly schedule to visit new companies and train their employees of the emerging technology.
 Almost everywhere I visited, I met amazing people eagerly looking to learn Dynamics CRM (now Dynamics 365).
 One question regularly came up in our discussions “How can I learn Dynamics 365 easily?”

 The best way to learn is to experience it.
 Don’t you agree?
-After all, Benjamin Franklin said ‘Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn.’
+After all, Benjamin Franklin said, ‘Tell me, I forget.
+Teach me, I remember.
+Involve me, I learn.’

 Result of Ubiquity of Content

 - You don’t know where to begin and what topics to learn, considering your role and prior experience.

 - Some topics may demand additional knowledge leaving you behind while everyone marches forward.

 - No proper direction & support if you have any questions.

 - Microsoft code examples on the website https://docs.microsoft.com are challenging to understand for a new guy.